A Survey on Self-play Methods in Reinforcement Learning: Algorithms

-After advantage-based regret minimization (ARM)~\cite{jin2018regret} merges CFR with deep RL in single-agent scenarios, a growing body of research has focused on applying CFR in conjunction with neural networks to multi-agent scenarios.
-Double Neural CFR~\cite{li2018double} utilizes two neural networks: one for estimating counterfactual regrets and another for approximating the average strategy.
-In a similar vein, Deep CFR~\cite{brown2019deep} leverages an advantage network $V(I,a|\theta_p)$ to estimate counterfactual regrets with each player having a distinct hyperparameter $\theta_p$ and employs $\pi(I,a|\theta_\pi)$ for strategy estimation after the training process of the advantage network.
-Since these two networks are trained in sequence rather than concurrently, the strategy for each intermediate iteration remains conditioned on the output of the advantage network: $h(i)=V(I,a|\theta_p)$.
-Despite similarities, Deep CFR distinguishes itself from Double Neural CFR through its data collection and its proven effectiveness in larger-scale poker games.
-Moreover, Single Deep CFR (SD-CFR)~\cite{steinberger2019single} demonstrates that training an average strategy network is unnecessary, with only an advantage network required.
-Building on the foundation of SD-CFR, DREAM~\cite{steinberger2020dream} utilizes a learned baseline to maintain low variance in a model-free setting when only one action is sampled at each decision point.
-Moreover, advantage regret-matching actor-critic (ARMAC)~\cite{gruslys2020advantage} combines the thought of retrospective policy improvement with CFR.
+Although these CFR variants advance the field, they can't directly solve large imperfect-information extensive-form games due to their reliance on tabular representations.
+The typical approach involves abstracting the original game, applying CFR to the abstracted game, and translating strategies back to the original.
+This abstraction is game-specific and relies heavily on domain knowledge.
+Additionally, smaller abstractions often yield suboptimal results.
+Given these challenges, \citet{waugh2015solving} introduces Regression CFR (RCFR), which employs a shared regressor $\varphi(I,a)$ to estimate counterfactual regrets.
+Nevertheless, using regression trees as the regressor limits RCFR's applicability to miniature games, and the necessity for manually crafted features remains a drawback.
+After advantage-based regret minimization (ARM)~\citep{jin2018regret} merges CFR with deep RL in single-agent scenarios, a growing body of research has focused on applying CFR in conjunction with neural networks to multi-agent scenarios.
+Double Neural CFR~\citep{li2018double} utilizes two neural networks: one for estimating counterfactual regrets and another for approximating the average strategy.
+In a similar vein, Deep CFR~\citep{brown2019deep} leverages an advantage network $V(I,a|\theta_p)$ to estimate counterfactual regrets with each player having a distinct hyperparameter $\theta_p$ and employs $\pi(I,a|\theta_\pi)$ for strategy estimation after the training process of the advantage network.
+Since these two networks are trained in sequence rather than concurrently, the strategy for each intermediate iteration remains conditioned on the output of the advantage network: $h(k)=V(I,a|\theta_p)$.
+Despite similarities, Deep CFR distinguishes itself from Double Neural CFR through its data collection and proven effectiveness in larger-scale poker games.
+Single Deep CFR (SD-CFR)~\citep{steinberger2019single} demonstrates training an average strategy network is unnecessary, with only an advantage network required.
+Building on the foundation of SD-CFR, DREAM~\citep{steinberger2020dream} utilizes a learned baseline to maintain low variance in a model-free setting when only one action is sampled at each decision point.
+Moreover, advantage regret-matching actor-critic (ARMAC)~\citep{gruslys2020advantage} incorporates the thought of retrospective policy improvement.